Market Overview

 Chesapeake is more affordable with a median home price of $380K, compared to $500K in Warrenton.
 Both cities offer a wide range of housing options, from condos and townhomes to single-family homes.
 Chesapeake prices range from $175K–$1M.
 Warrenton prices range from $225K–$2M.

-Chesapeake has stronger schools overall, with a 79% average pass rate compared to 78% in Warrenton.
-Top schools in Chesapeake include Grassfield High School and Hickory High School.
-In Warrenton, standout schools include Fauquier High School and Taylor Middle School.
-School quality varies by neighborhood, so check specific school zones when evaluating homes.
+Chesapeake public schools have a 79% average SOL pass rate; Warrenton has 78% (2024 state assessment data).
+Public schools in Chesapeake include Grassfield High School and Hickory High School; in Warrenton, Fauquier High School and Taylor Middle School.
+Pass rates reflect district-wide assessment results; check the specific assigned schools for any address.

 Which is easier to commute from, Chesapeake or Warrenton?